siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 This page provides and example setup for a reasonably well tuned 3 axis or 4 axis Shapeoko with 375mm slides.
 Depending on your mechanics you may need to change values, but this should offer a reasonable starting point.
 Please see the [TinyG Tuning Page](https://github.com/synthetos/TinyG/wiki/TinyG-Tuning) for some details about tuning up the machine.

-The general settings are listed below.
-For dual Y axis setups use the general setting, but also see [Dual Y Motor settings](https://github.com/synthetos/TinyG/wiki/TinyG-Shapeoko-Setup#dual-y-motor-settings)

 Settings use the following format by way of example:

 * $jd=0.01<br>